hargup/WIGI-website/stories/gender-by-culture.md

 maps are available for inspection [on github](https://github.com/notconfusing/WIGI/tree/master/helpers/aggregation_maps).

-As of October 2014, only about 45% of biographies, had culture, so this data is incomplete.
+As of January 2016, only about 65% of biographies, had culture, so this data is incomplete.